 In this post, I share simple tools to set healthy boundaries for chronic illness.
-Healthy boundaries for chronic illness means setting and maintaining the conditions for you to thrive.
+Healthy boundaries for chronic illness mean setting and maintaining conditions that support your thriving.
 Healthy boundaries are the core of a loving relationship with yourself and others.
 And having healthy boundaries is especially important when you have a chronic illness.

 As an Amazon Associate, I earn from qualifying purchases.